AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-baseline-v2.md

 - Inconsistent baseline states caused by partial updates or failed validations
 - Limited visibility and control when managing extensive baseline content
 - Performance bottlenecks during baseline creation, updates, or rebuilds

-By modernizing how baseline data is stored, loaded, and processed, the new baseline enhances baseline‑driven workflows especially for large and complex maps.

 The following sections describe the new baseline model, including the enhancements it introduces, key behavior changes to consider before migration, and instructions for migrating to and using the new baseline: